V1ncenttt/helical_challenge/README.md

 - 🔬 Run **Geneformer** and **scGPT** for **cell type annotation**
 - 🧠 Load models into RAM at startup
-- 📊 Store confusion matrices, probabilities, and metadata per run
+- 📊 Store UMAP points, probabilities, and metadata per run
 - 🌐 REST API to query applications and models
 - ⚙️ Task queue via **Celery + Redis**
 - 🐳 Dockerized environment for local and cloud deployment